MLHale/insure-container-sec/milestone_3.md

 **Scenario Four-** Transferred a 1GB file, The file was transferred in 32.9 seconds.
 The file was sent at a speed of 30402188.4 bytes per second and was received at a speed of 5130.4 bytes per second.

 As seen above, the progression from scenarios one and two to scenario four got increasingly more expensive.
 Even though there was a physical difference in the set up of the VMs, the increase in time was not very significant.
 Obviously, the scenario one and two script executed the fastest, transferring the file in only 29.9 seconds.
 This was the anticipated outcome because the file is simply being transferred between containers.
 Scenario three did see about a two second increase in time when transferring the file not only between containers, but also to an additional VM.
 Regardless, the increase in time was only an additional two seconds, with total transfer time being 31.9 seconds.
 Scenario four proved to be the most intensive, by extending the functionality of scenario three and requiring the transfer of the file from container 3 to container 4 that is located on another VM on a different hypervisor.
 The team expected this scenario to take the longest to transfer.
 Although scenario four added another VM, it only took one additional second to transfer the file to the final VM.
-Thus, the effiency of SCP can been seen here.
+Thus, the efficiency of SCP can been seen here.
 Even when transferring a one gigabyte file, the transfer time between containers, VMs, and hypervisors remained fairly low.

-## Test Platform Architecture
+## CCVAC Test Platform Architecture

 Before implementing the project, the team considered many options for the testing architecture.
 After much consideration, the team decided to use both scripts and individual containers to run the tests.
 There are three testing containers and two scripts that can be leveraged for testing.
-A "master container" was utilized to run the Docker containers and call upon the necessary scripts.
+A fourth container was utilized to serve outputs from the other scripts and containers.
 A breakdown of the scripts and containers can be referenced below -

 **Scripts**